pricklyguy/HA-Tailscale-Support/Installation.md

 Your phones and tablets are never affected by this OAuth credentials never expire - set it up once and forget it

-For Prickly Guy Reference
-Client's device will appear in your support Tailscale after accepting share Access only works when client has enabled support tag Default timeout: 2 hours (client can adjust 0.5-8 hours) Access auto-disables after timeout
-OAuth tokens auto-refresh every 50 minutes

 Setup Complete! 🎉